BINF3101-yohe/Lab3_denovo-assembly-part-1/README.md

 ## LQ
 **How many bases did we cut off at the end of our reads?**

 Once the pipeline is done running you will see the 4 output files appear in your directory.
+You will also see the slurm output from your run.
+This slurm output will have some metrics from your trimmomatic analysis.

+## LQ
+**What percent of your reads survived both the forward and reverse filtering?**
+Hint: This will be in your slurm output file.

 #### 5. Generate a report for your assembly
 To look at the quality of our sequencing data we will use a program called **fastqc**